Top ESG Investment Strategies For Your Portfolio

 What are the 3 essential pillars of ESG?

-ESG is supported by three core components: environmental, social and governance factors.
+A successful ESG strategy is supported by three core components: environmental, social and governance factors.
 When examining a company from an environmental standpoint, we evaluate their impact on the natural world - like carbon emissions and waste management.
 Additionally when assessing a firm's social aspect we examine elements such as labour ethics or community engagement initiatives.
 Lastly for governance considerations, board diversity and executive compensation are taken into account to ascertain effectiveness of leadership & managerial procedures.